MOSES * EGYPT * SPAETH

 Moses supplied the archive with his own handwritten books - the Book of Moses.
 The archive is the original Jewish "bible" - the original Old Testament.
 Only the initiated - selected member of the priesthood - had access.

-The Jewish King Hizikaija made an incredible work of engineering tunneling water app.
-500 meter through a mountain of solid rock (known as Sion) from the spring of Gihon (Virgin Fountain) to the pool of Siloam inside Jerusalem.
-Convincing evidence exist for simultaneous constructions of secret hiding places connected to the channel from deep inside the Sion mountain.
+The Jewish King Hezekiah (Hizikaija) made an incredible work of engineering tunneling water approx. 500 metres through a mountain of solid rock (known as Zion) all the way from the spring of Gihon (Virgin Fountain) to the pool of Siloam inside Jerusalem.
+Convincing evidence exists for simultaneous constructions of secret hiding places connected to the channel from deep inside the Zion mountain.

 The archive was hidden at this prepared places just before the Babylonians sack Jerusalem and brought the tribe of Judah to its exile in Babylon around 585 BC.
 From their Babylonian exile - which lasted 40 years - the Jewish priesthood reconstructed important part of the documents of the archive.
 To day this reconstruction is the basic for the Jewish holy scriptures and the Christian Old Testament.